VoxelForge/VoxelForge/README.txt

     breath=0, health=1
   This places the breath bar at the left side, and the health bar to the right side.

+- hudbars_bar_type: Specifies the style of bars.
+You can select between the default progress-bar-like bars and the good old statbars like you know from vanilla Minetest.
+Note that the classic and modern statbars are still a little bit experimental.
+  These values are possible:
+    - progress_bar:    A horizontal progress-bar-like bar with a label, showing numerical value (current, maximum), and an icon.
+                       These bars usually convey the most information.
+This is the default and recommended value..
+    - statbar_classic: Classic statbar, like in vanilla Minetest.
+Made out of up to 20 half-symbols.
+Those bars represent the vague ratio between the current value and the maximum value.
+1 half-symbol stands for approximately 5% of the maximum value.
+    - statbar_modern:  Like the classic statbar, but also supports background images, this kind of statbar may be considered to be more user-friendly than the classic statbar.
+This bar type closely resembles the [hud] mod.
 API:
 ----
 The API is used to add your own custom HUD bars.